 - How to Get Started with Data Automation

 - Data Automation Strategy

 What is Data Automation?

-The definition of data automation is the process of uploading, handling, and processing data via automated data processing tools instead of manually performing all these tasks.
+Data automation, enabled by data processing systems, is the process of uploading, handling, and processing data via automated data processing tools instead of manually performing all these tasks.

 It involves three common elements: Extract, Transform, and Load (also called ETL).
 The ETL process is categorized into three simple steps: